kerodkibatu/implore-mcp/README.md

 Each question in the list should have:
 - `text` (str, required): The question text to display
 - `type` (str, required): Either "multiple_choice" or "free_form"
+- For "multiple_choice", an automatic "Other..." option with free-text input is always included after the provided options.
 - `options` (list, optional): List of option strings (required for multiple_choice)
 - `id` (str, optional): Unique identifier (auto-generated as "q1", "q2", etc. if not provided)